-NOTE J - NET ASSETS WITH DONOR RESTRICTIONS
+NOTE I - NET ASSETS WITH DONOR RESTRICTIONS

-Net assets with donor restrictions as of December 31, 2021 and 2020, was as follows:
+Net assets with donor restrictions as of December 31, 2022 and 2021, was as follows:

-2021 2020
+2022 2021

-Policy Solutions \$ 317,500 \$ 5,000
+Policy solutions \$ 545,500 \$ 317,500

-Time restricted 339,216 299,216
+Time restricted 225,000 339,216

-Total \$ 656,716 \$ 304,216
+Total \$ 770,500 \$ 656,716

-NOTE K - SUBSEQUENT EVENTS
+NOTE J - SUBSEQUENT EVENTS

-In preparing these financial statements, DC Fiscal Policy Institute, Inc.'s management has evaluated events and transactions for potential recognition or disclosure through June 6, 2022, the date the financial statements were available to be issued.
-There were events or transactions that were discovered during the evaluation that required additional disclosure or recognition.
+In preparing these financial statements, DC Fiscal Policy Institute, Inc.'s management has evaluated events and transactions for potential recognition or disclosure through June 22, 2023, the date the financial statements were available to be issued.
+Except the lease extension as mentioned in Note G, there were no additional events or transactions that were discovered during the evaluation that required additional disclosure or recognition.